dockur/windows/readme.md

 ### How do I share files with the host?

   Open 'File Explorer' and click on the 'Network' section, you will see a computer called `host.lan`.
-Double-click it and it will show a folder called `Data`, which can be binded to any folder on your host via the compose file:
+Double-click it and it will show a folder called `Data`, which can be bound to any folder on your host via the compose file:

   ```yaml
   volumes: